If you have already found a relevant case for your topic, there are three techniques that you can use to find other relevant cases.

 In Westlaw, the case text includes a tab for the TOA:

-In Lexis Advance, the TOA is located within the Shepard's report.
-(See the Citators page of this guide for more information on Shepard's.)
-First click on "Shepardize this document."
+In Lexis+, the TOA is located in a tab above the opinion (see the red arrow in the image below).
+You can also find it within the Shepard's report when you click "Shepardize document."
+(See the Citators page of this guide for more information on Shepard's).

 BLAW also includes a tab for the TOA within the main text of the case: